Kris McCullough: UT Permian Basin

 On December 22, 2022, less than two months after becoming full-time head coach for East Central, McCullough was hired by the University of Texas Permian Basin to be the team's second head coach all-time, replacing Justin Carrigan who left to take a role in the athletics department.
 In McCullough's first game with the Falcons, he outscored NAIA opponent Texas College 96–0, a program record, and just four points away from the century mark.
 The following week the team fell to non-conference opponent Western Colorado before once again scoring 80-plus and beating Southwest Baptist 86–7.
 Following the loss to Western Colorado, the team went on a six-game winning streak.
-They beat West Texas A&M; an upset against ranked Texas A&M–Kingsville—the same team he beat a year prior in a bowl game; Midwestern State; Eastern New Mexico; and the team's second upset win of the season beating ranked Angelo State.
+They beat West Texas A&M; ranked Texas A&M–Kingsville in an upset—the same school he beat a year prior in a bowl game; Midwestern State; Eastern New Mexico; and the team's second upset win of the season beating ranked Angelo State.
 The Falcons were ranked No. 25 in the D2 Football poll released on October 16, marking the first time in program history that the Falcons were ranked in a national poll.
 A week later, on October 23, the Falcons would be ranked in the AFCA poll for the first time, debuting at No. 22.
 Alongside their first AFCA poll ranking in program history they also broke the previous D2 Football poll by earning the No. 19 rank.
 The Falcons would finish the regular season at 10–1, going 8–0 in conference play to win the LSC championship for the first time in program history.
-The historic season would continue as UTPB was selected for the NCAA Division II playoffs for the first time in program history, hosting, and losing to, Bemidji State in the first round.
+The historic season would continue as UTPB was selected for the NCAA Division II playoffs for the first time in program history, hosting, and losing to Bemidji State in the first round.
 McCullough was named the 2023 LSC Coach of the Year.

 Following the season, McCullough was extended by the university through the 2026 season, along with incentives that can extend him until 2029.
 The new contract made him among the highest paid head football coaches in the Lone Star Conference.